List of roads in Mississauga: Thomas Street

-Other notable roads
+Other historically notable roads

 Indian Line

-Indian Line is a short industrial side street running north from Campus Drive, fronting Highway 427.
+Indian Line is a short industrial side street running north from Campus Road, fronting Highway 427.
 It is all that remains of what was originally a long road that served as the divider between the historic Peel and York counties, and later also Metropolitan Toronto, and got its name as it ran along the western boundary of the 1787 Toronto Purchase from the Mississauga First Nation by the British.
 It ran north from present-day Eglinton Ave. to Bolton and beyond.
 The section forming Mississauga's eastern border was later mostly reconstructed into the 427 as well as a section of Renforth Drive; the portions farther north were incorporated into Highway 50, with the present remaining section retained to maintain access to driveways.

 Sherway Drive

-Sherway Drive is a residential street in the southwest area of the city, running east off Dixie Rd to the Etobicoke Creek.
+Sherway Drive is a residential street in the southeast area of the city, running east off Dixie Rd to the Etobicoke Creek.
 It was once part of the course of The Middle Road, which later became the QEW.
 It is noted for the concrete bowstring bridge that crosses the creek.
 The bridge is named the Middle Road Bridge (also known as the Sherway Drive Bridge), and was built in 1908, and carried only one lane of traffic, and today is strictly a pedestrian crossing.
 The street continues on the Toronto side of the creek and is also a minor side street on which the Queensway Health Centre is located.